nicoladilillo/Embedded-Linux-Assignment/README.md

 $ bitbake core-image-minimal
 ```

-## Note

-To default all this operations are set for Raspberry Pi 1.

 # How run application
-First run the machine:
+First run the machine (or turn on your device):
 ```
 $ runqemu <your_target>
 ```